lborocs/team-projects-part-2-team-013/README.md

    1. generate 2 encryption keys in a hex representation
    2. insert the database credentials you just created
 9. import the database format (dump.sql on the discord or get the latest backup from gcp) using 'mariadb < dump.sql' with the credentials
-10. in addition to the web folder php server, run another php server in the api/routes folder
+10. instead of running the web server like above select `RUN DEVELOPMENT API`
-11. the api will need a copy of the invalidation service running so build and run that (or use an already built executable)
+11. the api will need a copy of the invalidation service running so make sure you can run (and possibly build) it
 12. in global-api.js uncomment the const API_BASE and change it to the address of the php server you just started